HEnquist/rubato/README.md

 ### Asynchronous resampling with anti-aliasing

-The asynchronous resampler supports SIMD on x86_64 and on aarch64.
+The asynchronous sinc resampler supports SIMD on x86_64 and on aarch64.
 The SIMD capabilities of the CPU are determined at runtime.
 If no supported SIMD instruction set is available, it falls back to a scalar implementation.